Description and operating principle of hydraulic brake drive

 2Vacuum brake booster

-3Hydraulic pipelines of the brake system
+3Hydraulic lines of the brake system

-5Load sensing control valve ("station wagon")
+5Load sensitive control valve (universal)

 6Rear brake hose